-Fast Forward 4 Families has already started with one successful candidate, Sarah.
-Sarah was introduced to FISH 2 years ago by "chance" after losing custody of her children to addiction.
-After 2 years in our transitional living program, Sarah found that she was struggling to support her family on low wages.
-Due to her academic aptitude and drive to succeed, Sarah was offered to be our first candidate in the FISH Revitalization Project.
-During this process, her children began mimicking her studious behaviors and have excelled in their own education.
-Her 15 year old daughter began studying with her at the kitchen table for the first time and her 18 year old daughter has recently completed a beauty school program.
-Sarah completed the education program in Manufacturing at WNC and has moved from a menial job to a meaningful career.
-Sarah said, "I haven't been proud of myself in a very long time, but thanks to FISH's help and encouragement, I am at a place I never thought that I would be again.
-The opportunities that I have in front of me are amazing!"
-We wish Sarah the best of luck as she advances through her new career!
+The FISH Revitalization Project has already started with one successful candidate, Sarah.
+Sarah was introduced to Friends In Service Helping (FISH), a local non-profit, by "chance" after losing custody of her children to addiction.
+After two years in FISH'S transitional living program, Sarah found that she was struggling to support her family on low wages.
+Due to her academic aptitude and drive to succeed, Sarah became the first candidate in FISH’s Revitalization program.
+During this process, her children began mimicking her studious behaviors and excelled in their education.
+Her 15-year-old daughter began studying with her at the kitchen table for the first time and her 18-year-old daughter has recently completed beauty school and cosmetology programs.
+Sarah completed the three Manufacturing certifications at Western Nevada College and has moved from a fast-food job to a higher paying job at Click Bond, Inc. As a member of the “Dean’s List at WNC, Sarah said, "I haven't been proud of myself in a very long time, but thanks to FISH's help and encouragement, I am at a place I never thought I would be again.
+The opportunities that I have in front of me are amazing."

 The FISH Revitalization Program is a new workforce development program in Carson City to move underemployed clients from minimum wage jobs to meaningful careers with local employers.
 Our target populations are those who are already employed, but they lack the social/life skills, education, housing, and financial wherewithal to move out from poverty and out of their low paying jobs.
 FISH's partnerships with local community members have helped to develop this program with FISH.
 FISH recently bought the Whistle Stop Inn on N. Carson St. with plans to demolish and revitalize the buildings into family dormitories.